libra/website/docs/reference/glossary.md

 ### Expiration Time

 A transaction ceases to be valid after its **expiration time**.
-If it assumed that:
+If it is assumed that:

 * Time_C is the current time that is agreed upon between validators (Time_C is not the local time of the client);
 * Time_E is the expiration time of a transaction T_N; and